 - Salt: Just a dash of salt is needed to balance the sweetness of the overripe bananas.

 Use overripe bananas.
 Be sure your bananas are overripe or, at the very least, ripe enough!
 Ripe bananas have a yellow peel with brown specks all over it.
 Overripe bananas will have a peel that is equal parts brown and yellow.
 The riper your bananas, the sweeter your cookies will be!
 Do not use bananas with a solid yellow peel; wait a few days for them to ripen.

-How to substitute ground flaxseed: If you don’t have any ground flaxseed at home, you can replace it with an additional 1/4 cup rolled oats or 1/4 cup oat flour.
-For double chocolate cookies, use 3 tbsp cocoa powder instead.
+How to substitute ground flaxseed: If you don't have any ground flaxseed at home, you can replace it with an additional ¼ cup rolled oats or ¼ cup oat flour.
+For double chocolate cookies, use 3 tablespoon cocoa powder instead.

 Mix-ins for oatmeal cookies

 Not a fan of chocolate chips?
 No problem!
 There are several options for mix-ins besides chocolate.
 You can add raisins, crushed walnuts, crushed pecans, coconut flakes, shredded coconut, pumpkin seeds, cacao nibs, and dried cranberries instead.

 If you plan to enjoy the whole batch within one day, they'll be fine in an airtight container on your countertop.
 However, if storing for longer, the cookies will remain fresh for up to 5 days in the refrigerator.
 To reheat, pop them in the microwave for 15 seconds.

 One of the best things about these banana oatmeal cookies are the fact that they're freezer-friendly!
 You can double or triple the recipe and store them in the freezer for longterm snacking.
 The cookies will keep for up to one month in an airtight container in the freezer.